 Touré - writer, journalist, pop culture expert and commentator

-This sculptural figure, LPP, is a hand-crafted, one-of-a-kind artwork with many hand-made outfits, props and a small selection of facial expressions (heads) made in the visual style of Gerry Anderson’s ‘Supermarionation’ characters.
+This sculptural figure, LPP, is a hand-crafted, one-of-a-kind artwork with many hand-made outfits, props and a small selection of facial expressions (heads) made in the visual style of Gerry Anderson’s ‘Supermarionation’ characters, with a heavy dose of inspiration from Rankin/Bass Productions.
 It is not for sale and never has been, but exists as the vehicle for the true art, these photos, which are my way of memorializing the moments that mean so much to us fans, in surreal, fantastical, other-worldly way, that hopefully delights.
 It's not a Barbie doll, it's not an action figure, it is artwork.
 If it were to be made into a mass-produced doll, it would lose all its magic.
 What would be the point of what I do, then?
 Not to mention, I don't even want to think about what folks would do with them.
 If the art appeals to you - the carefully staged and photographed images - there are limited edition signed and framed prints and a beautiful collection of images in an artbook currently available in my site's shop.
 Thank you.